Ruddle/TMA/README.md

 We end up with the same grammar.

+This is a PoC progression, I do not suggest to lose distinction between null and "null".
+See `GOTCHAS.md`

 > price to pay :
 > we lost distinction between dictionnaries and arrays